 All the above-mentioned features of the infotainment systems offer just a glimpse of the functionalities of future in-vehicle systems.
 Future infotainment systems will be very user friendly and easy to customize.
 The concept of digital cockpits for automotive will not be restricted to just small head-units or small displays on the windscreen, but there will be large infotainment systems and connected screens built into the vehicle’s dashboard and even on the roof of the vehicle.
 With the evolution of innovative systems based on AI and machine learning in automotive, we will have features like AI based maps, virtual assistants to assist autonomous features in a car, and more.

 eInfochips as an automotive solutions provider, offers customized in-vehicle infotainment solutions for the automotive industry.
 We have expertise in the development of features like HMI, navigation, digital tracking, and multimedia integration.
+Do check our SoM Design for infotainment of EV Case study.
 Know more about our solutions for the automotive industry.